Interstate 580 (California): Route description

+(a) Route 5 southwest of Vernalis to Route 80 in Oakland via the vicinity of Dublin and Hayward.

+(b) Route 80 near Albany to Route 101 near San Rafael via the Richmond-San Rafael Bridge.

+The definition omits Route 580's concurrency with Route 80 instead of duplicating that segment in the other route's definition in the code.
+The overlapped segment with I-80 is also not included in the Federal Highway Administration (FHWA)'s route logs of I-580, but is still signed as such by Caltrans.

 The western terminus of I-580 is roughly 10 mi north of San Francisco in the city of San Rafael (Marin County), at the junction with US 101.
 The interchange with US 101 is incomplete, only allowing continuous travel from southbound US 101 to eastbound I-580 (via exit 451B) and from westbound I-580 to northbound US 101.
+Traffic headed the other two directions is encouraged to use Sir Francis Drake Boulevard.
 Heading eastward through the light industrial portion of eastern San Rafael, I-580 provides access to San Quentin State Prison at the eastern tip of land before joining the Richmond–San Rafael Bridge to cross San Francisco Bay.
-I-580 enters the city of Richmond in Contra Costa County midspan, then continues through Richmond to join I-80 in Albany at the "Hoffman Split".
+I-580 enters the city of Richmond in Contra Costa County midspan, then continues through Richmond to join I-80 in Albany in Alameda County at the "Hoffman Split".

 After joining I-80, I-580 runs directly south for several miles along the eastern shore of San Francisco Bay in the segment known as the Eastshore Freeway, then enters the MacArthur Maze.
 The segment between the Hoffman Split and the MacArthur Maze is a wrong-way concurrency, meaning I-580 east is signed as I-80 west, and vice versa.
 From the MacArthur Maze, I-580 is known as the MacArthur Freeway, which runs through Oakland and San Leandro to Castro Valley.
-About halfway to Castro Valley from the Maze, is an interchange with the Warren Freeway (State Route 13 [SR 13]).
+About halfway to Castro Valley from the Maze, is an interchange with the Warren Freeway (State Route 13).
 Between this interchange and Castro Valley, I-580 runs near or along the trace of the Hayward Fault, a major branch of the San Andreas Fault.